HoloLabInc/HoloLabDnnPackages/packages/jp.co.hololab.dnn.objectdetection/Documentation/README.md

 ## About

-This package is providing object detection using YOLOX model.
+This package is providing object detection using YOLOX model and YOLOv9 MIT model.
 This object detection is implemented based on Sentis.

 ## Environment